-- major life changes – have they had recent experiences that could trigger a mental health problem?
-For example, a diagnosis of a serious illness or a bereavement
+- major life changes – have they had a recent experience that could trigger a mental health problem, like a diagnosis of a serious illness or a bereavement?

-- physical health problems – are they getting more aches and pains, or perhaps they’ve been tired or sick more than usual?
+- physical health problems – are they getting more aches and pains, or feeling more tired or unwell than usual?

 - changes in their environment – how does their home seem?
 For example, messy surroundings or a regularly empty fridge could be a sign they’re struggling

 - changes in behaviour or mood – have they been acting differently lately?
-For instance, avoiding socialising when they normally enjoy it, or getting snappy more than usual.
+For example, are they avoiding people when they normally enjoy socialising?

 Two common mental health problems for older people are depression and anxiety.